 |8||Social Studies Assignments||261 – 263|

 You have noticed that every unit contains a project work to be carried out by the students; these are also thematically related.
-Projects help the students to evolve themselves as independent users of language.
-Project work is provides a platform for integrating language skills and various study skills; it also involves higher order thinking skills.
+Projects help the students to evolve themselves as independent users of the language.
+Project work provides a platform for integrating language skills and various study skills; it also involves higher-order thinking skills.

 Nature of projects in English: